Are You Asking Enough Questions to Avoid A Startup Dream Crusher?

 We usually underestimate the depth and breadth of assumptions we carry around along with our dream/idea.
 We carry around unproven assumptions about the market, product, customer, competitors and everything else.

-I usually preface my questioning with my own lack of knowledge on their business, market, expertise in their area and push them back into the market to validate and learn.
+I usually preface my questioning with my own lack of knowledge on their business, market, expertise in their area.
+Push them back into the market to validate and learn.
 I don’t have to be right and neither do you.
 The market typically plays the ultimate judge and jury as required.

 7 Questions To Get You Started On Crushing Your Own Dreams

 If you don’t validate your assumptions with real learning from the real marketplace (not friends, families and the occational fool), your dream can lead to a nightmare that you could have avoided if you only questioned an assumption or two along the way.